Blog

 JUMP START BRIDGE AT THE AAGC!

-Kris Oliver was the local organizer of the booth at the Alabama Association for Gifted Children
+Kris Oliver was the local organizer of the booth at the Alabama Association for Gifted Children conference.
+She and her crew (Keith Anderson, Susan Bridges, Clay Hall and Dennis Luft) did a wonderful job.
+The conference was extremely well run!
+Many thanks to those that made this possible.

 1) Lack of bridge knowledge was not an obstacle.